jeanmarc/akkatyped/PITCHME.md

     - update internal state
     - optionally terminate

-@ulend

 +++
 ### Actor systems (continued)
 - AKKA Actors first public release in Jan 2010: Akka 0.5
-@ul
 - Actors implement a receive function (`Any => Unit`)
 - Changing state is done by updating internal var/vals and `become`ing a new actor that reacts differently to future incoming messages

-@ulend

 +++
 ### Actor systems (continued)
 - Drawbacks of the untyped nature of AKKA Actors
-@ul
     - No clear interface (what messages will be digested, what messages can be emitted)
     - Multiple behaviours hidden behind same interface (`become` is not visible to the world outside the actor)
     - No compile time assistance on correctness
     - Reasoning about large actor systems becomes difficult

-@ulend

 ---
 ### The next generation of Actor Systems